dieterich-lab/QutRNA/Readme.md

 ##### parasail

 [parasail](https://github.com/jeffdaily/parasail) is used to perform fast local alignment of reads against reference sequences of tRNAs.
-The following defaults values for parasail are set in QutRNA and can be overritten in a custom `analysis.yaml`:
+The following defaults values for parasail are set in QutRNA and can be overwritten in a custom `analysis.yaml`:

 ```yaml
 [...]